Trivia / A Nightmare on Elm Street 3: Dream Warriors

 Banned in China: The film was banned in Queensland, Australia for a while due to its drug references.

 Billing Displacement: Not in the film itself, but most of the DVD covers and some of the latter VHS covers give Patricia Arquette top billing and the most space on the cover, despite Heather Langenkamp really being the lead actress.

-Throw It In: Robert Englund improvised quite a few of Freddy Krueger's one-liners, but the best-known example happened in Dream Warriors, in a scene where Freddy emerged from a television set and killed a girl by smashing her head into it.
+Throw It In: Robert Englund improvised quite a few of Freddy Krueger's one-liners, but the best-known example happened in a scene where Freddy emerges from a television set and kills a girl by smashing her head into it.
 The scripted line was "This is it, your big break in TV!" which Englund said on the first take.
 When the director went for an alternate angled shot however, Englund changed the line to "Welcome to Prime Time, bitch!"
 The different camera angle made it easy to edit the two lines together, and it became probably Freddy's defining one-liner.
 According to The Other Wiki, the line was originally "You're on TV now, girl!"

 The script had Sally Kellman in the scene which featured Zsa Zsa Gabor.

 Among the concepts and FX that had to be abandoned for various reasons: